News, Events and Resources

 We publish an anthology of Trevor's Theatre Plays and his screenplay These Are The Times: A Life of Thomas Paine.

-The latter has recently been adapted for theatre and A New World makes its premiere at Shakespeare's Globe this summer (29th August - 9th October).
+The latter was adapted for theatre and A New World made its premiere at Shakespeare's Globe in the summer of 2009.

 Trevor Griffith and David Walsh discuss "The Writer and Revolution" at Manchester University.
 Ann Talbot reports for the World Socialist Web Site.